 When trading CFDs with Trading 212, you will pay a commission on each side of the trade.
 Once when you open the position, and once again when you close the position.
 When an order is executed, you automatically pay the spread.
 With Trading 212, you will be offered either a fixed spread and a floating spread account.
 The difference is that a fixed spread is set by the broker and rarely changes.
 A floating spread dynamically changes according to market conditions.
 Some traders prefer fixed spreads so they can effectively calculate their trading costs.
 Other traders prefer floating spreads so they can benefit from lower spreads at certain times of the day.

 Having said all that, you may notice that Trading 212’s spreads are relatively high compared to other brokers.
 All this should have given you an overview of how Trading 212 makes money.
-If you’re still unsure whether you should trust this broker, you can visit the website of Trading 212, have a look around, and open a free demo account in order to take your time examining how the broker operates.
+If you’re still unsure whether you should trust this broker, you can visit the website of Trading 212 (83% of retail CFD accounts lose money), have a look around, and open a free demo account in order to take your time examining how the broker operates.

 How does Trading 212 make money on Commission-Free accounts?